-Figure 6 shows the architecture of the PROV-IO+ framework, which supports two usage modes: Mode #1 (Figure 6a) provides provenance support for traditional noncontainerized workflows on HPC systems; Mode #2 (Figure 6b) supports containerized workflows.
-There are five components in total, including: (1) the PROV-IO+ model (yellow) to specify the provenance information §4.1; (2) a provenance tracking engine (blue modules) which captures I/O operations from multiple I/O interfaces; (3) a provenance store (green) which persists captured provenance into RDF triples; (4) a user engine (red) for users to query and visualize provenance information; (5) a containerizer engine (purple) to support other components in containerized environments.
+Figure 5 shows the architecture of the PROV-IO framework.
+Besides the PROV-IO model (yellow), the framework includes three major components: (1) provenance tracking (blue modules) which captures I/O operations from multiple I/O interfaces; (2) a provenance store (green) which persists captured provenance into RDF triples; (3) a user engine (red) for users to query and visualize provenance information.
+We introduce the design of these three major components one by one below.